July 22, 2022

 Before you start washing it’s good to know that a new wool blanket does not need to be washed at all.
+Spot cleaning is always better as it comes to wool blankets.
 In case you stained your wool blanket, it’s better to treat just the stained area, not wash the whole blanket.

 Wool-safe detergent